scrage/doom_maps/README.md

 ---

 ## How to play them
 Currently the wad might have some gameplay issues with using PRBoom+.
-It was tested and should work properly under GZ Doom: <br />
+It was tested and should work properly with GZ Doom: <br />
 1. Purchase the base game (e.g. [via Steam](https://store.steampowered.com/app/2300/DOOM_II/))
 2. Download a source port (e.g. [GZ Doom](https://zdoom.org/downloads))
-3. Put the downloaded WAD next to your DOOM2.WAD file, and start the game (GZ Doom is tested.)
+3. Put the downloaded WAD next to your DOOM2.WAD file, and start the game.

-### Example for GZ DOOM:
+### Playing with GZ DOOM:
   1. Copy your DOOM2.WAD and the custom WAD into your GZDoom folder, next to **gzdoom.exe**.
   2. Open a command line and navigate to your GZDoom folder, then start gzdoom with the following command:
-  3. `gzdoom.exe "Excavating Evil.wad"`
+  3. `gzdoom ExcavatingEvil.wad`
   4. Select Doom 2 in the IWAD list and play the game!

+### Playing with PRBoom+:
+  1. Copy your DOOM2.WAD and the custom WAD into your PRBoom+ folder, next to glboom-plus.exe
+  2. Open a command line and navigate to your PRBoom+ folder, then start gzdoom with the following command:
+  3. `glboom-plus -iwad doom2.wad -file ExcavatingEvil.wad`
+  3. Play the game!

 ---